cloudnative-pg/cloudnative-pg/docs/src/labels_annotations.md

      - Change of scheduler
      - Change to volumes or containers

-  When set to `disabled` on a `Pooler`, the operator will restrict changes to the deployment spec from being made by the Pooler, except the `spec.instances` changes.
+  When set to `disabled` on a `Pooler`, the operator will restrain to do any change to the deployment spec, except changing the value of `spec.instances`.

 `cnpg.io/reconciliationLoop`
 :   When set to `disabled` on a `Cluster`, the operator prevents the